 The graphics in the game are some amazing pixelated color boxes that glow, explode, splatter, ricochet, and more as you hold down the fire button to fend off the horde.
 The background is amazing as you move throughout parts of this I guess spaceship?
-There’s corridors that are nothing but solid dreary gray-scale, a reactor room with a hypnotic blue glow, and even an area with a view of space.
-I’m more than sure there’s more places to explore as you dive further and further into the waves.
+There are corridors that are nothing but solid dreary gray-scale, a reactor room with a hypnotic blue glow, and even an area with a view of space.
+I’m more than sure there are more places to explore as you dive further and further into the waves.

 Like I mentioned earlier Let Them Come is a simple game, you simply aim with Right Stick and shoot everything with LT.
 As you kill the creatures you’re rewarded money, how that’s possible, as it seems you’re the only one alive and you’re barricaded in, I don’t know, but that’s game logic for you.
 Back on track, as you shoot things dead, you earn currency, once you die (you will A LOT!) you can cash in for upgrades.
 These range from gun upgrades to melee weapon upgrades.
 You also unlock new music tracks as you play so that way the game isn’t just the monotonous sounds of gunfire and death squeals.